Don (river): History

-as Odoium lacum (Juanow ozero) in the map made by Baron Augustin von Mayerberg, leader of an embassy to Muscovy in 1661.
+as Odoium lacum (Juanow ozero) in the map made by Baron Augustin von Mayerberg, leader of an embassy to the Tsardom of Russia in 1661.

 In modern literature, the Don region was featured in the work And Quiet Flows the Don by Mikhail Aleksandrovich Sholokhov, a Nobel-prize winning writer from the stanitsa of Veshenskaya.

 Dams and canals

 At its easternmost point, the Don comes within 100 km of the Volga.
-The Volga-Don Canal, 101 kilometres (65 mi), connects the two.
+The Volga–Don Canal, 101 kilometres (65 mi), connects the two.
 It is a broad, deep waterway capable of transporting oil tanker size vessels.
 It is one of two which enables ships to depart the Caspian Sea, the other, a series, connected to the Baltic Sea.
 The level of the Don where connected is raised by the Tsimlyansk Dam, forming the Tsimlyansk Reservoir.